cyrilou242/mambiance/README.md

 ## Project
 Back-end for an app meant to gather data about urban ambiances as felt by people in cities.
 You can find a full documentation about this project (in french) in [documentation](documentation).
-You can find the ressources of the android app on another the git [MAmbiance](https://github.com/ppalmas/MAmbiance).
+You can find the ressources of the android app on another git [MAmbiance](https://github.com/ppalmas/MAmbiance).

 ## Implementation
 This back-end was meant to be tested on Apache2.